 FREEDOM IN PUBLISHING

 For my Scythe of Darkness series, those books will remain indie published, which allows me an outlet to reach new readers and take the publishing-obstacle off my shoulders.
 I LOVE the process!
+But I'd love to have a publishing team behind me for my other projects.

 WHAT’S IN YOUR PIPELINE?